Select Publications from the Duong Research Group

 Frank Antony, Zora Brough, Zhiyu Zhao, and Franck Duong van Hoa

-On the cell surface, proteins play a crucial role in many bodily processes and are linked to various diseases.
-However, they are difficult to study due to their low numbers and water-repelling nature.
-Our team has created peptidiscs that mimic cell membranes, making it easier to study these proteins using advanced techniques.
-In a recent study, we used this method to identify hundreds of cell-surface proteins in different mouse organs and understand their abundance.
-This has improved our understanding of how these proteins work in specific organs.
-Our work has the potential to advance biomarker exploration and other biomedical research by shedding light on these mysterious proteins.
+Cell surface proteins are vital for bodily processes and linked to diseases, yet they are challenging to study due to their low abundance and hydrophobicity.
+Our team has developed peptidiscs that mimic cell membranes, facilitating research using advanced techniques.
+Recently, we identified hundreds of cell-surface proteins in various mouse organs, enhancing our understanding of their functions.
+This research could advance biomarker exploration and other biomedical studies by revealing insights into these proteins.

 A Peptidisc-based Survey of the Plasma Membrane Proteome of a Mammalian Cell (2023).
 Molecular and Cellular Proteomics.